arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 - You need **valid license** to download the code to the device:

 - Licenses for Portenta Machine Control are [available in the store](https://store.arduino.cc/products/plc-key-portenta-machine-control).
 Instructions for license activation [are available here](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#6-license-activation-with-product-key-portenta-machine-control).

-  - Arduino Opta is a pre-licensed product, just follow the [activation instructions](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#7-license-activation-with-pre-licensed-products-opta).
+- Arduino Opta is a pre-licensed product, follow the [activation instructions](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#7-license-activation-with-pre-licensed-products-opta).

 ---